Wiesbach, Germany

-Wiesbach is a municipality in Südwestpfalz district, in Rhineland-Palatinate, in the southwest of Germany.
+Wiesbach (/de/) is a municipality in Südwestpfalz district, in Rhineland-Palatinate, in the southwest of Germany.
 The place name is composed of the two German words for meadow (German: Wiese) and brook (German: Bach).

 Geography

 Wiesbach lies in a depression of the Sickingen Heights (German: Sickinger Höhe) at the confluence of several streams called 'Wiesbach'.
 The surrounding, partly gorge-like valleys are wooded, while the heights are covered by farmland.

 History

 Wiesbach was first mentioned in 1269 as Reichsdorf Wisebach.
 In 1297 a castle is mentioned.
 1564 was next to Grundt Wisenbach a Neuwen Wisebach on the slope of so-called crows mountain (German: Krähenberg), which later became a self-governing village under the name Krähenberg.
 Around 1759 a large area was given to the new village Rosenkopf, which was settled from 1715.

 As late as 1608 before the Thirty Years' War 110 people lived in Wiesbach (16 men, 15 women, 68 children, 11 servants and maids).
 The years between 1635 and 1638 were the worst years of Wiesbach in Thirty Years' War.
 In the whole area was fought and looted.
 There were still 6 families living in Wiesbach.
 After the end of Thirty Years' War, many families from Tyrol, Switzerland, the Allgäu and Lorraine immigrated until 1670.
 Already in 1688 lived again 19 family in Wiesbach.

 Wiesbach belonged until 1589 to the House of Sickingen at Nanstein Castle in Landstuhl and then came to Palatine Zweibrücken, where it remained until the end of the 18th century.
 In 1920 it changed from Landkreis Homburg to Landkreis Zweibrücken.

 Soldiers of the Régiment de Royal Deux-Ponts (Deux-Ponts is French for Zweibrücken) fought in 1781 at the battle of Yorktown on the side of the French-American troops under the command of Comte de Rochambeau and George Washington against the British army.
 By this decisive Franco-American victory, the Britons recognized American independence.

 Zweibrücken belonged to Bavaria until the end of World War II.

 In the 19th century, many Wiesbachers emigrated to the United States from America.
 Typical last names are: